WWE ECW: Launch on Sci Fi

-WWE acquired the rights to Extreme Championship Wrestling (ECW)'s trademarks and video library in 2003 and later began reintroducing ECW through content from the ECW library and a series of books, which included the release of The Rise and Fall of ECW documentary.
+WWE acquired the rights to Extreme Championship Wrestling (ECW)'s trademarks and video library in January 2003 and later began reintroducing ECW through content from the ECW library and a series of books, which included the release of The Rise and Fall of ECW documentary.
 The enormous popularity of ECW merchandise prompted WWE to organize ECW One Night Stand, an ECW reunion pay-per-view in 2005.
-The financial and critical success of the event motivated WWE to organize a second One Night Stand the following year.
+The financial and critical success of the event motivated WWE to organize a second ECW One Night Stand the following year.
 With rejuvenated interest in the ECW product, WWE began exploring the possibility of reviving the promotion full-time.
 The news that WWE was planning to bring back ECW was leaked in the middle of April as Vince McMahon decided to revive ECW as a full-time brand.
 Reports beforehand stated that WWE was prepared to bring back ECW immediately after WrestleMania 22.

 On May 25, 2006, WWE announced the launch of ECW as a stand-alone brand, congruous to Raw and SmackDown!, with its own show on Sci Fi (now Syfy).
 Despite initial concerns that professional wrestling would not be accepted by Sci Fi's demographic, network President Bonnie Hammer stated that she believed ECW would fit the channel's theme of "stretching the imagination".
-Sci Fi (now known as Syfy) is owned by NBC Universal, parent company of USA Network and exclusive cable broadcaster of Raw and Smackdown.
+Sci Fi (now known as Syfy) is owned by NBC Universal, parent company of USA Network and exclusive cable broadcaster of Raw.
 ECW's weekly series was originally given a thirteen episode run as a "summer series" on Sci Fi.
 The premiere received a 2.79 rating, making it the highest rated show on cable in its time slot.
 Because of its good ratings it was granted an extended run through the end of 2007.
 On October 23, 2007, the network renewed the series through 2008.
 Prior to the show's launch, WWE opted to cancel its webcast Velocity and replace it with the new ECW program.